Affiliate disclosure: PCBuildRanked earns a commission on qualifying Amazon purchases. Prices are current as of May 2026.

 MSI MAG B850 Tomahawk MAX WiFi

 The B850 Tomahawk Max WiFi sits at the top of MSI’s mainstream AM5 stack without crossing into X870E territory.
-Its 14+2+1 phase VRM rated at 80A per stage handles the 9800X3D at 120W with substantial thermal headroom — no additional power limit tuning required, and the board will run the Ryzen 9 9950X at its 170W spec if you ever upgrade.
-The 6-layer PCB and 2oz copper layers in the power delivery area contribute to the stability MSI’s Tomahawk line is known for.
+Its 14+2+1 phase VRM rated at 80A per stage handles the 9800X3D at 120W with thermal headroom to spare — no additional power limit tuning required, and the board supports the Ryzen 9 9950X at its 170W spec if an upgrade is warranted.
+The 6-layer PCB and 2oz copper in the power delivery area underpin the Tomahawk line’s stability reputation.

 Four M.2 slots cover current and near-future storage scenarios: two Gen5 x4 slots (one CPU-connected, one chipset) and two Gen4 x4 slots.
-The Samsung 990 Pro 2TB goes in the CPU-connected Gen4 slot for maximum throughput without chipset routing.
-When PCIe 5.0 NVMe drives become cost-competitive in late 2026 or 2027, the two Gen5 slots are ready.
+The Samsung 990 Pro 2TB goes in the CPU-connected Gen4 slot for maximum throughput without chipset routing overhead.
+The two Gen5 slots are available when PCIe 5.0 NVMe drives reach mainstream pricing later in 2026 or 2027.

-Enable AMD EXPO in BIOS, and the kit self-configures to 6000MHz at 1.35V with correct primary timings in a single reboot cycle.
+Enable AMD EXPO in BIOS, and the kit self-configures to 6000MHz at 1.35V with correct primary timings in a single reboot.
 No XMP manual setup, no subtiming adjustments for stability.
-The Intel XMP 3.0 certification is a bonus for builders who might move these sticks to an Intel platform — the kit handles both ecosystems.
+The Intel XMP 3.0 certification handles Intel platform compatibility if these sticks ever move to a Z890 build.

-32GB is necessary for a build at this price point in 2026.
-Microsoft Flight Simulator 2024 with Photogrammetry scenery, Hogwarts Legacy with Ultra textures, and games with large asset streaming engines regularly consume 20-26GB of combined system and GPU memory.
-16GB kits work today but will bottleneck performance in higher-fidelity titles within 12-18 months.
+32GB is the appropriate capacity at this price point.
+Microsoft Flight Simulator 2024 with Photogrammetry scenery, Hogwarts Legacy with Ultra textures, and games with large asset-streaming engines regularly consume 20-26GB of combined system and GPU memory.
+16GB kits handle today’s titles but will create bottlenecks in higher-fidelity releases within 12-18 months.

 Storage: Samsung 990 Pro 2TB NVMe